jsga/bundle_notifications/README.rst

 Features: current and future
 --------------------------------

-The tool relies on two main pandas functionalities: reading csv files and group-apply function.
-Applying a custom function to a pandas groupby is known to be rather slow - it is even mentioned in the documentation_.
-However, it is flexible and easy to work with so for this reason, this was my initial approach.
+The tool relies on two main pandas functionalities: reading csv files and group-apply functions.
+Applying a custom function to a pandas groupby element is known to be rather slow - it is even mentioned in the documentation_.
+However, it is flexible and easy to work with, so for this reason, this was my initial approach.

 The advantage of using pandas over custom-made tools is its simplicity.
-The initial version of the functions were quite simple.
-However, the computing time was too high and the tool would unusable: 1h30min for 330k rows of data.
+The initial version of the functions were quite simple and quick to develop.
+However, the computing time was too high and the tool would become unusable: 1h30min for 330k rows of data.
 By iteratively analyzing the bottlenecks and coding equivalent custom functions, the time is now reduced to 5% of what it used to be.
-I am sure that with some more effort it could go down at least to 1%.
+I am sure that with some more effort it could go down to 1%.

 Here there are some possible future improvements:

 1. Implement speed enhacements translating the groupby step in function *bundle_func()* to Numpy and Numba_.

-2. Implement the option to set the maximum number of notifications.
+2. Implement a parameter to set the maximum number of notifications.
 Currently, 4 is hardcoded.

-2. Encapsulating this tool in a Docker image would make it much easier to move from development to a productions server.
+3. Encapsulating this tool in a Docker image would make it much easier to move from development to a productions server.

-3. Option to read the data directly from a database, so that this tool can be run periodically without human supervision
+4. Add an option to read the data directly from a database, so that this tool can be run periodically without human supervision

-4. If data grows, parallelize the computation using Dask_, for example.
+5. If data grows, parallelize the computation using Dask_, for example.
 If the docker image is in place we could scale this up to many threads quite easily.

+Note
+^^^^^^

 This tool could be used to analyze what *could* have been the optimal bundle notification schedule.
 It cannot be used to predict *when* is the best time to send a notification.
 It could be used as a basis for further analysis: once we know what was optimal in the past, we can create rules for future decisions.
+This funcionality fall out of the scope of the assignment.